techidaily/site-windows11/source/_posts/techniques-to-address-game-pass-connection-errors-in-windows.md

  Error 0x800700e9 can also sometimes occur because of network issues.
 Performing a network reset is a good way to troubleshoot issues in this area; however, do note that this will restore your network components to their factory defaults and erase your Wi-Fi and Ethernet connections.

- Have a look at our[how to reset your network settings on Windows](https://www.makeuseof.com/reset-network-settings-windows-11/) guide for details about how to apply this troubleshooting method.
+ Have a look at our [how to reset your network settings on Windows](https://www.makeuseof.com/reset-network-settings-windows-11/) guide for details about how to apply this troubleshooting method.

 ## Enjoy Your Xbox Game Pass Games Again